-Dr. Cassileth will meet with you personally to discuss your concerns and help you determine the best solution for your specific issues.
-Together, you will develop a plan designed to correct your problem implants and recreate the look you desire.
-Bring with you photos of breasts you like, and be prepared to be realistic of the size that will be right for your frame.
-Making good decisions about your breast size and shape is critical to obtaining a good outcome.
+Dr. Cassileth or Dr. Killeen will meet with you personally to discuss your concerns about your breast implant revision in our private Beverly Hills office and help you determine the best solution for your specific issues.
+Together, you will develop a breast implant revision plan designed to correct your specific problem and create the look you originally desired.

-Plan on relaxing at home the first two days after your surgery.
-You will be in a comfortable surgery bra that has adjustable straps.
-You may take pain medication during this period of time.
-After the first few days, most people are up and around, off all prescription pain medication, and usually have resumed basic activities.
-However, it is important to avoid all exercise, heavy lifting, and other more strenuous activities for the first three weeks.
-If you go to work, expect to be more tired during the first week and sore by the end of the day.
-If your work involves a lot of moving of your upper body, take the entire first week off.
+Plan on relaxing at home the first two days after your implant revision procedure.
+You will wear a comfortable surgery bra with adjustable straps and may take pain medication during this time.
+After the first few days, most women can get up and move around, stop all prescription pain medications, and usually have resumed basic activities.
+However, it is important to avoid all exercise, heavy lifting, and other more strenuous activities for the first three weeks following implant revision surgery.
+You only have one chance to heal, and this will be that time.
+It is vital you adhere to your surgeon's directions for decreased activity during this healing process.
+If you go to work, expect to be more tired during your first week back and sore by the end of the day.
+If your work involves a lot of moving of your upper body, take the entire first week after surgery off.
+This ensures your body will have the time and energy to heal properly, giving you an optimal final result.

-Dr. Cassileth insists that all patients undergo a six-month scar treatment regimen after surgery to minimize all scars.
-During the healing period, the breasts often have tight or small lumpy areas where the internal sutures are located.
-This is common and is most prominent 4-8 weeks after surgery.
-These sutures are absorbable and any lumps caused by them will resolve.
-Your breasts need up to 2 months to fully heal and take their final shape.
+We insist that all patients undergo a six-month treatment regimen after breast implant revision surgery to minimize scars.
+During the healing period, at about four to six weeks post-surgery, patients often notice tight or small lumpy areas where the internal sutures are located.
+This is normal and expected.
+These sutures are absorbable and will resolve on their own, restoring smooth and normal skin as they dissolve internally.
+In total, breasts require up to two months to fully heal and "settle" into their final shape.
 Our team will discuss with you what kind of support and activity you will need during this time.